Omoniyi Ibietan: Writing

 Ibietan is the author of the book titled Social Media, Social Demography, and Voting Behaviour in Nigeria.
 He was commended by the Executive Vice Chairman of NCC, Professor Umar Danbatta, at the book launch for his "passion to write a book on cyberpolitics."

 Activism

 Ibietan was quite involved in human rights activism as a student leader.
-His involvement in a protest against a student levy led to his suspension, which he challenged in court, leading the school to recall him to resit the West African School Certificate examinations.
+His involvement in a protest against a student levy led to his suspension, which he challenged in court, leading the school to recall him to resist the West African School Certificate examinations.

 Awards & Recognition

 In July 2025, Ibietan was recognized as a top PR professional in the Changemakers category of the PR Power List 2025, which recognizes "individuals who are actively disrupting the norm and driving innovation" in public relations and communication.

 Education

 Ibietan studied at the University of Uyo, and the University of Ibadan, where he earned a bachelor of arts (BA) in Communication Arts and Communication, and an MA in Language Arts, respectively.
 He also earned a PhD in Communication from the North-West University in South Africa, as well as a mini-MBA in Telecommunications from Neotelis in Paris.